 The work will be hot and possibly dangerous.
 You will not be able to see the ground frequently due to heavy vegetation, much of the project area consists of loose material, given the low vegetation there won’t be anything to hang onto to keep your balance and there will be some interesting members of the human species in the area.
 You must be in good shape–we are walking on relatively dangerous terrain in hot conditions.
 Given the

-You MUST register with Service-Learning and get the Service-Learning waiver signed.
+You must register with service-learning and get the service-learning waiver signed.

 Field Equipment Requirements (minimum)

-4. Gloves–a pair of gardening gloves (leather palm)
+- Gloves: a pair of gardening gloves (leather palm)

 Field Trip Hours

 TBA.
-Contact Professor Bordner for more information.
+Contact professor Bordner for more information.

-Ka’iwi State Park Project (starting Spring 2011)
+Kaiwi State Park Project (starting Spring 2011)

-A cultural/environmental inventory of Ka’iwi State Park will begin in Spring 2011.
+A cultural/environmental inventory of Kaiwi State Park.